zack-bitcoin/amoveo/docs/design/sortition_chains.md

 1) sortition new

+* almost identical to new_channel_tx
 * amount of money
 * pubkey to control spending
+* expiration date for when it it becomes possible to make sortition-contract-txs for this sortition chain.
+* delay between this expiration date, and the expiration date for any children sortition chains created from this sortition chain.

 2) sortition contract

+* almost identical to channel_solo_close_tx
 * a chalang spk signed by the owner which, if unlocked, enables this withdraw.
 * a chalang script-sig to provide evidence to unlock the spk.
 * if chalang_vm(script-sig ++ scipt-pubkey) returns true, then it is valid.

 3) sortition slasher

+* almost identical to channel_slash_tx

 If someone tries doing a sortition-contract with expired data, this is how anyone can provide evidence to prevent those bad withdraws.
 You provide a merkel proof to the signed sortition-tx where either the sortition contract was either closed, or updated.